jtroo/kanata/README.md

 A sample configuration file is found in [cfg_samples](./cfg_samples/jtroo.kbd).

+## How you can help

+- Try it out and let me know what you think
+- File issues and contribute PRs
+- Suggest a name
+- Implement Windows support 😉
+- Improve `get_root_exprs` and `parse_expr` (I'm no expert in parsing)
+- Add to `str_to_oscode`.
+This function is only contains enough cases for my own personal configuration.
-**WARNING:** I am not a keyboard expert, neither for the USB protocol or the OS interface.
+- I am not a keyboard expert, neither for the USB protocol nor the OS interface.
   There may be some incorrect mappings for the more obscure keys between keyberon `KeyCode` and ktrl's `OsCode` in:

     impl From<KeyCode> for OsCode
     impl From<OsCode> for KeyCode